thoughtram/rebase-book/manuscript/understanding-commits-in-git.md

 This project structure is a Git repository, which is why we can see a `.git` folder.
 Beside that it has an `assets` folder where we can find media files and stylesheets.
 And last but not least, we have a `app.js` file next to the `assets` folder, that probably has our actual application logic.

-Now let's take a look what Git's representation of this working directory looks like:
+Now let's take a look at what Git's representation of this working directory looks like:

 ![Git's representation of sample working directory](images/git_tree.png)